accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Ignored by assistive technologies

-The restitution of elements such as decorative graphic elements which do not provide relevant information can create complex consultation conditions by overloading the restitution by assistive technologies with unnecessary information.
+Rendering elements such as decorative graphic elements that do not provide relevant information can create complex consultation conditions by overloading the rendering by assistive technologies with useless information.

-It is therefore important to be able to prevent the restitution of these elements.
-Most accessibility APIs have properties or methods to prevent this type of element from being rendered.
+It is therefore important to be able to prevent these elements from being rendered.
+Most accessibility APIs have properties or methods for preventing this type of element from being rendered.

+#### Information (provided by colour)

+Information transmitted visually by means of a colour.
+The indication that fields in red are mandatory in a form, the active button in a list of buttons, the change of colour of an item name to indicate its unavailability in a list of items are all examples of information given by colour.

+Indication by colour alone must be accompanied by another method for users who do not see or perceive colours or their associations well.

+The indication given by colour must be provided
+- by means of formatting for users with poor colour perception;
+- and by descriptive (non-visible) information present on the element so that screen readers can render the information to users who cannot see.

-#### Indication given by shape, size or position
+#### Indication conveyed by shape, size or location

-This could be, for example:
+This may be, for example
-- the presence of a visual marker, to indicate the active screen in a navigation menu (indication given by the position);
+- the presence of a visual marker, to indicate the active screen in a navigation menu (indication given by position);
-- a foreground to indicate an active tab (indication given by the shape);
+- a foreground to indicate an active tab (indicated by the shape);
-- a modification of the font size in a tag cloud (indication given by the size).
+- changing the font size in a tag cloud (indicated by the size).
 - Or any other similar graphic effect.

-#### Information given by color

-Information transmitted visually through color.
-The indication that the fields in red are mandatory in a form, the active button in a list of buttons, the change of color of an article name to indicate its unavailability in a list of articles are all examples of indication given by color.

-The indication given solely by color must be accompanied by another method intended for users who do not see and perceive colors or their associations poorly.

-The indication given by the color must be provided:
-- by formatting for users who have difficulty perceiving colors;
-- and by descriptive information (not visible) present on the element so that screen readers render the information to users who cannot see.

 #### Input control (form)

-Set of processes that allow the user to be notified:
+All the processes used to inform the user
-- obligatory fields,
+- mandatory fields
-- indications of expected type or format,
+- expected type or format indications,
-- entry errors in a form.
+- input errors in a form.

 #### Input unit

-For character-by-character input, the smallest text entry unit is the character.
+For character-by-character input, the smallest text input unit is the character.

-For a system that has word prediction functionality, the smallest input unit is the word.
+For a system with word prediction functionality, the smallest input unit is the word.

-For some voice recognition systems, text is not transcribed until an entire word or sentence has been spoken.
+For some speech recognition systems, the text is not retranscribed until an entire word or phrase has been spoken.
 In this case, the smallest input unit is the word or phrase.

-#### Interface component

-An interface component is an element with which the user can interact, for example a button, a link, an input box.
-Some components can be more complex such as a menu, a dialog window, a tab system.
-Finally, an interface component can be based on native elements of the platform language or developed from scratch.

 ### K

+#### Key features of captions

+It is possible to apply presentation effects to subtitles (text colour, style, font) in order to convey information to users (e.g. identify the person speaking).
+These key features of captions are essential for users to understand them and should be retained during the transformation process (sending or recording the video, for example) if they are present.

 #### Key repeat